akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 .. tip::

-    For instance, to clear the model in en_US locale, the action will be as follows:
+    For instance, to clear the brand in en_US locale, the action will be as follows:

     .. code-block:: yaml